Hoyasumii/avengers-endgame/README.md

 THOR: I'm sorry.
 No offense, but you're a very earthly being.
 Okay?
 We're talking about space magic.
 And "can't" seems very definitive don't you think?

 CLINT BARTON: (to Thor) Yeah, look, I know that I'm way outside my paygrade here.
-But she still isn't her
+But she still isn't here